hungphongbk/vue-ssr-docs/vi/routing.md

 ## Phân tách mã nguồn

-Code-splitting, or lazy-loading part of your app, helps reducing the amount of assets that need to be downloaded by the browser for the initial render, and can greatly improve TTI (time-to-interactive) for apps with large bundles.
+Code-splitting, or lazy-loading part of your app, helps reducing the amount of assets that need to be downloaded by the browser for the initial render, và can greatly improve TTI (time-to-interactive) for apps with large bundles.
 The key is "loading just what is needed" for the initial screen.

 Vue provides async components as a first-class concept, combining it with [webpack 2's support for using dynamic import as a code-split point](https://webpack.js.org/guides/code-splitting-async/), all you need to do is: